NEWS

 News, Kia, Restomod

-Based on a 1996 Kia Pride 1.3 LX five-door, the Pride EV retains its original five-speed manual transmission and front-wheel-drive layout, but its petrol engine has been replaced with a fully electric powertrain.
-The 1.3-litre engine is swapped for a 107bhp (80kW) electric motor, delivering 99% more torque than the original.
-Twin 10kWh battery packs, installed over each axle, also improve the car’s weight distribution, making it more balanced than it ever was in its petrol-powered days.
+Aptly, Kia UK has opted on a 1996 Kia Pride 1.3 LX five-door for the basis of their celebratory electromod.
+Encouragingly for enthusiasts, the Pride EV retains its original five-speed manual transmission and front-wheel-drive layout, but its petrol engine has been replaced with a fully electric powertrain.
+The 1.3-litre engine is swapped for a 107bhp (80kW) electric motor, delivering 99 per cent more torque than the original.
+Twin 10kWh battery packs, installed over each axle, also improve the car’s weight distribution and lower the centre of gravity, improving handling.

-Visually, the Pride EV stays true to its 1980s roots, with 12-inch steel wheels and boxy styling.
-However, it now sports a ‘White Pearl’ respray — taken from Kia’s modern EV palette — while the interior retains its grey cloth trim, updated with lime green stitching to reflect the brand’s current electric design cues.
+Visually, the makeover stays true to its 1980s roots, with 12-inch wheels and boxy styling.
+Updates come in the form of a ‘White Pearl’ respray – taken from Kia’s latest EV palette – while the interior retains its grey cloth trim, updated with lime green stitching to reflect the brand’s current electric design cues.

 One thing that isn’t retro is the Pride EV’s performance.
-Thanks to its 107bhp electric motor, the restomod sprints from 0 to 62mph in an estimated eight seconds — outpacing the original by 50%.
-The Pride EV also features three drive modes — ‘Eco’, ‘Sport’, and ‘Auto’ — giving drivers the option of relaxed, efficient cruising or sharper, more spirited acceleration.
+Thanks to its 107bhp electric motor, the restomod sprints from 0-62mph in an estimated eight seconds – cutting the original time in half.
+The conversion also includes three drive modes – ‘Eco’, ‘Sport’, and ‘Auto’ – giving drivers the option of relaxed, efficient cruising or sharper, more spirited acceleration.
 In ‘Eco’ mode, it replicates the original 60bhp output, optimising the range to around 120 miles per charge.
-Switch to ‘Sport’, however, and the extra torque brings the Pride EV to life in a way the old model could only dream of.

 Electric Conversion